Liam Scales: Return to Celtic

 Scales was linked with a return to Aberdeen ahead of the 2023–24 season, but became a Celtic first-team player following injuries to other players.
 He became a regular player for Celtic following his return to the club in the 2023–24 season, and signed a new four-year contract in May 2024.
+He was named in the 2023–24 PFA Scotland Scottish Premiership Team of the Year for his performances throughout the season.
+He scored 3 goals in 40 appearances in all competitions in the 2024–25 season as his side won the Scottish League Cup and retained their Scottish Premiership title for the fourth year in a row.

 International career

 Scales was a Republic of Ireland under-21 international, winning six caps.

 He was called up to the Republic of Ireland senior team for the first time on 3 September 2021 alongside Alan Browne and Callum Robinson for the games against Azerbaijan and Serbia, with the trio replacing the injured Dara O'Shea, Nathan Collins and Shane Long.
 On 19 September 2022, Scales was called up again for UEFA Nations League group matches against Scotland and Armenia after Andrew Omobamidele was ruled out due a groin injury.

 He was recalled by Ireland in October 2023.
 On 13 October 2023, he made his senior international debut for the Republic of Ireland in a 2–0 defeat at against Greece at the Aviva Stadium.

 Republic of Ireland manager Stephen Kenny revealed on 7 November 2023 that Scales would be called up again as part of the squad to play against The Netherlands and New Zealand.

 On 10 October 2024, Scales scored his first goal for the Republic of Ireland, an equalising header against Finland, in a match that ended in a 2–1 win to the Republic of Ireland.

 On 16 November 2025, Scales provided the headed assist for the third Republic of Ireland goal against Hungary, which was scored by Troy Parrott in second-half added time.
-The match ended in a 3-2 win to the Republic of Ireland and they advanced to the playoff stage to qualify for the 2026 World Cup.
+The match ended in a 3–2 win to the Republic of Ireland and they advanced to the playoff stage of their 2026 FIFA World Cup qualifying campaign.